gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/migrate-to-3-0-0.rst

 The new UI for the QR code scanner uses the global UI customization options.
 You can discard the old screen specific customizations.

-`Here <customization-guide.html#camera-screen>`_ you can find the detailed description on how to customize it.
+In the `camera screen customisation guide <customization-guide.html#camera-screen>`_ you can find the detailed description on how to customize it.

 Breaking Changes
 ++++++++++++++++

-QR code scanning UI and functionality are changed.
-Scanning and processing happens automatically.
+QR code scanning UI and functionality have changed.
+Scanning and processing happens automatically now.
 You can find more details `here <features.html#qr-code-scanning>`_.

 New Features